google-research/uda/README.md

 *   Effective augmentation for supervised learning usually works well for UDA.
 *   Enumerating the TSA schedules (including not using TSA) is helpful.
 *   For some tasks, we observed that increasing the batch size for the unsupervised objective leads to better performance.
-In some cases, small batch sizes also work well.
+For other tasks, small batch sizes also work well.
 For example, when we run UDA with GPU on CIFAR-10, the best batch size for the unsupervised objective is 160.